Scott Nolte (Producing Artistic Director)

 Nathan Jeffrey (Director of Education & Outreach)

 Nathan Jeffrey has been acting, directing, producing, and teaching theatre for over a decade and holds an MFA in Directing from Mason Gross School of the Arts at Rutgers University.
 He has directed for the Turnip Festival at the American Globe Theatre in New York, the Abilene Shakespeare Festival, the Jameson Project, and Logos Theatre Company.
 He has also worked at the Dallas Theater Center, Starlight Theater, the Heart of America Shakespeare Festival, and numerous educational institutions.
 Nathan is the founding Artistic Director of Logos Theatre Company and has been a Grand Prize Winner in Sketchwriting and Acting at the Seminar in the Rockies.
-As Director of Outreach for Taproot Theatre, he oversees all aspects of the Taproot Touring Company.
+As Director of Education & Outreach for Taproot Theatre, he oversees all aspects of the Taproot Touring Company.
 Nathan directed Pretty Fire, one of the first productions in Taproot’s Isaac Studio Theatre.
 He has directed New Girl, Midwinter’s Evening, The Foolish Wiseman, and the world premieres of Treasure Allies, Wild Wes, The Mark of Immediacy, A Christmas Carol, and Super School for the Taproot Touring Company.
 Other favorite directing experiences include: My Children!
 My Africa!, Oleanna, You’re a Good Man, Charlie Brown, and A Shayna Maidel.
 In 2008, Nathan and the summer interns began the Taproot Theatre Internship Project which now produces a showcase of intern talent every year.

 Micah Trapp (Production Stage Manager)